How long have you been a qualified Physiotherapist?

 I particularly enjoy the diversity between my various clinical and non-clinical roles as Clinical Director at goPhysio.
 Day to day I am responsible for the clinical training of our team.
 I also still have a large role in continued clinical practice, and see a full list of patients every week.
 I am jointly responsible for the strategic business development at goPhysio and continually look at ways to improve and grow.

-So ultimately my days are very varied and interesting, with many curve balls being thrown at me with the business mangement, whilst taking care of a wide range of interesting patients at different stages of their rehabilitation.
+So ultimately my days are very varied and interesting, with many curve balls being thrown at me with the business management, whilst taking care of a wide range of interesting patients at different stages of their rehabilitation.

 What’s your approach to patient care?